Stocco dos Santos syndrome

 Stocco dos Santos syndrome is an extremely rare multi-systemic genetic disorder which is present from birth.
 It is characterized by heart, skeletal, muscular abnormalities with accompanying intellectual disabilities.

 Presentation

-People with Stocco dos Santos syndrome often show the following symptoms: dolichocephaly, cranial asymmetry, talipes equinovarus, camptodactyly, muscular hypoplasia, anophthalmia, buffalmos, progressive retinal detachment, aniridia, tricuspid valve prolapse, mitral and tricuspid insufficiency, hyperactivity, intellectual disability, low birth weight and short stature.
+People with Stocco dos Santos syndrome often show the following symptoms: dolichocephaly, cranial asymmetry, talipes equinovarus, camptodactyly, Hypoplasia, anophthalmia, Buphthalmos, progressive retinal detachment, aniridia, tricuspid valve prolapse, mitral and tricuspid insufficiency, hyperactivity, intellectual disability, low birth weight and short stature.

 Causes

 This condition is thought to be caused by mutations in chromosome Xp11.22, and thought to be X-linked recessive.